 Roxane discovers the source of the steamed rice smell.
 It is in her hands attached to wooden handles.
 It is a cast iron tub filled with just cooked rice, twice-as-heavy as the now nonexistent plastic tub of day old tapioca pearls that in a later time is destined for a greenwaste bin in Mountain View’s Castro Street alley—an alley now 35 miles and 104 years away from her current controlled panic of a holding pattern on the less than safe for a Chinese person late 19th Century San Francisco waterfront.

 Roxane shivers at a sudden gust of wind and turns full circle to better view her new surroundings as the first rays of morning light break westward through the fog toward a Golden Gate across a San Francisco Bay without bridges.
 She stands in front of Pier 40 as it was a century ago.
-She stands beside a horse and wagon carrying a dozen vats of steamed rice on an old Embarcadero waterfront while a horse eats from the rice vat she placed on the ground near a crabby guy at the back of the rice wagon and a line of Chinese people wait for their serving of rice that the horse is enjoying.
+She stands on the old Embarcadero waterfront along with a horse and a wagon carrying a dozen vats of steamed rice while that selfsame horse eats from the rice vat she placed on the ground at the back of the rice wagon not far from the crabby guy and the line of Chinese people waiting for their serving of rice being fed to the horse.

 “Oh Hell…” “Hey you, horse!
 Get away from that rice!”

 Now the crabby guy at the back of the wagon is furious.
 “Wong Foon Yen, goddammit!
 Pick up that rice and get your coolie ass over here and get to work!”

 Roxane pushes the horse away from the rice vat while using the sleeve of her cheongsam to skim off the top part of the rice that the horse had touched toward where the horse can reach.
 Roxane guesses from the surprised look in the horse’s eyes this is clearly an unexpected gift from a contract food service employee of the Pacific Mail Steam Ship Company.